 Is my Child ready for Competitive Soccer?

-This May and June will be the annual tryout period for the local competitive soccer programs.
+This May will be the annual tryout period for the local competitive soccer programs.
 Whether you call them ‘Comp,’ Travel or, Club soccer, this is the period where some families move their children from local “Recreational” soccer teams into the world of Competitive, or ‘Comp’ soccer.
 Many families struggle to decide if their child and family are ready for competitive soccer.
 Here are some things we’ve learned over the years that may help parents navigate these waters.

 Comp soccer is not for every child.
-The number one goal when choosing any soccer program should be that your child has fun -- everything else is secondary.
+The number one goal when choosing any soccer program should be that your child has fun --everything else is secondary.
 There is no benefit to pushing children into a new athletic challenges prematurely.
 If the experience feels too competitive, pressured, or creates avoidable anxiety, it’s probably not yet a good fit for your child.
 If your child shows a keen interest in the game and wants to develop their skills, then those are vital signs that your child may be ready for competitive soccer.

 Comp soccer is not for every family.
 Families should ask themselves if they are ready for the financial and time commitment that comes with Comp soccer.
 Unlike Rec teams, Comp teams typically expect children to attend all practices and games and, travel to ‘Away’ games.
 For many families, the resulting games are a source of great joy, family adventure and time spent together.
 However, for families for whom the weekend commitments feel oppressive, Comp soccer may not be the right fit.